Playing the Lottery and Investing

 What’s My Chance of Winning the Lottery?

-According to a Business Insider article, on average a lottery player wins back $.47 for each dollar played.
+According to a legacy Business Insider piece by Lubin and Kelley, “The Lottery is Preying on America’s Poor”, an average lottery player wins back $.47 for each dollar played.

 Do you want to keep playing a game where you pay $1.00 and win $.47?
 It doesn’t sound fair does it?